skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 Start a Development Cluster
 ===========================

-SkyPilot makes the interactive development very easy on clouds.
+SkyPilot makes interactive development easy on Kubernetes or cloud VMs.
 It helps you:

 #.
 Launch: a cluster with GPU or any specific requirement with a single command.
 #.
 Connect: Quickly connect to the cluster with the cluster name.